 Ceremonies are held in Convocation Hall at 31 King's College Circle located 2 blocks west of University Avenue, 1 block north off College Street.
 Each ceremony usually lasts approximately 90 minutes, and consists of a procession, the opening of convocation, admission to degrees, welcoming remarks, conferring of honorary degrees, an address by the honorary graduand or speaker, presentation of graduates, closing remarks, the singing of O Canada, and a formal recessional.

 You will need tickets to attend Convocation.
 Seating in Convocation Hall is limited.
 We, therefore, limit our graduating students who are attending their ceremony to two guest tickets.

 Because there is no reserved seating, we recommend that guests arrive early and are seated 30 minutes prior to the start of the ceremony to guarantee seating.

-The graduand online RSVP and tickets system is now closed.
-It was available to graduating students through ACORN from October 10 to 21, 2019.
-Due to high demand, there are no tickets available at this time.
+The graduand online RSVP and tickets system is only available for a set time period.
+It will be available to graduating students through ACORN from October 13 to 23, 2022.

 Please note that there is no charge for guest tickets.

-The graduating student procession begins approximately 30 minutes prior to the start of each ceremony followed by the academic procession which begins 10 minutes prior to the start of each ceremony.
+The graduating student procession begins approximately 30 minutes prior to the start of each ceremony followed by the academic procession.
 You are welcome to photograph your graduate at any time from your seat.
 We ask that guests remain in their seat while taking photographs.